-UNCTAD RPP aims at strengthening the impact of UNCTAD's work in the first two pillars, by deepening the substantive edge of its research and policy analysis, and enhancing the value-added of its technical assistance activities, especially in developing countries and economies in transition.
-UNCTAD hopes that RPP will contribute to the building of an international platform for discussions and exchange of information and ideas on competition and consumer protection issues.
+The UNCTAD RPP aims to strengthen the impact of UNCTAD's work in the first two pillars, by deepening the substantive edge of its research and policy analysis, and enhancing the value-added of its technical assistance activities, especially in developing countries and economies in transition.
+UNCTAD hopes that the RPP will contribute to building an international platform for discussions and exchange of information and ideas on competition and consumer protection issues.

 The cooperation between UNCTAD and its research partners under the RPP is expected to result in the following activities:

-- Joint organization of conferences/seminars, gathering stakeholders from governments, academia, non-governmental and international organizations, which will aim at stimulating discussions, inter alia, on ways to enhance the formulation and effective implementation of competition and consumer protection laws and policies, and to promote competition for development, while taking into consideration the interface between competition, and trade, investment, technology, innovation and intellectual property rights.
+Joint organization of conferences/seminars, gathering stakeholders from governments, academia, non-governmental and international organizations, which will aim to stimulate discussions, inter alia, on methods to enhance the formulation and effective implementation of competition and consumer protection laws and policies, and to promote inclusive and sustainable development through the medium of competition, while taking into consideration the interfaces between competition and other topics, such as trade, investment, technology, innovation and intellectual property rights.

 Joint organization of training courses and workshops in developing countries where UNCTAD conducts capacity building projects.
 Joint design of training modules and pedagogical materials on specific topics related to competition and consumer protection.